DenaAjili/Modern-single-sofa/README.md

 # Modern single sofa
 3d design.
-for this product, it is used 3ds max software for modeling and in addition it is used V-ray to create materials and rendering.
+ this product is used 3ds max software for modeling and in addition it is used V-ray to create materials and rendering.